American Beautyberry: A Showstopper Native Plant

 Beautyberry is not poisonous or toxic to pets.
 Many birds and small mammals will eat the fruit and deer will eat the foilage.

 While the fruit is not typically consumed these days.
 However according to Wildflower.org, Native Americans used the roots and leaves to make a tea for medicinal purposes.
-ForagingTexas.com has a recipe for making jelly from the berries.
+ForagingTexas.com has a recipe for making jelly from the berry clusters.

-American Beautyberry has a wide native growing region from Maryland west to Texas.
+American Beautyberry is native to the Southeastern United States and has a wide native growing region from Maryland to south Florida and west to Texas.
 It is hardy in growing zones 7-11.

 The American Beautyberry will drop its leaves in the winter except in the warmest of its growing regions.
 The berries will stay on the plant to provide color unless they are eaten first by birds!